 After detox is completed, a rehab program will help the person accomplish these fundamental changes using cognitive behavioral therapy as an essential tool.
-Therapy will be offered in one-on-one settings as well as group settings, and combined with other treatment elements, such as Suboxone treatment, 12-step meetings, and relapse prevention planning.
+Therapy will be offered in one-on-one settings as well as group settings, and combined with other treatment elements, such as detox treatment, 12-step meetings, and relapse prevention planning.

 Ken Seeley Communities Treats Codeine Abuse and Addiction

-Ken Seeley Communities offers detox, rehab, and sober living services for treating codeine addiction in Palm Springs, California.
+Ken Seeley Communities offers detox, rehab, and sober living services for treating codeine addiction in California.
 Because codeine addiction follows the same trajectory as any other opioid addiction, it is helpful to understand how to stop taking codeine through a tapering schedule.
 This allows the detoxification process to go smoother, increasing the chances of successfully completing detox and then transitioning into treatment.
 Treatment can be received through either an outpatient or residential program, depending on the severity of the codeine addiction.
 Ken Seeley Communities offers compassionate support at every juncture of the recovery process.
 For more details about the program, please reach out to Ken Seeley Communities today at (877) 744-0502.